 I add the butter and brown sugar into the cast-iron pan and allow them to melt.
 Once the butter has melted, remove the pan from the heat.
 If you are using a baking dish, melt the butter and sugar in a pan and pour them into the baking dish.

 Arrange the pears on top of the buttery sugar.
 You can make any kind of pattern you like here, or just lay them down randomly.
-At this point, you could also add some nuts such as pecans or walnuts into the pan.
+At this point, you could also add some nuts such as pecans or walnuts to the pan.
 They add a delicious nutty and crunchy flavour to the end product.

 We are now ready to make the batter.
 In a large bowl, mix together the flour, sugar, baking powder, and salt.
 In a separate small bowl, mix together the vegetable oil, milk, egg, and vanilla.
 Mix until the egg is well mixed into the rest.
-Alternatively, you can whip the egg separately and then mix it into the milk and oil.
+Alternatively, you can whip the egg separately and then mix it with the milk and oil.

-Mix the milky egg mix into the dry ingredients and combine well to form a batter.
+Mix the milky egg mix with the dry ingredients and combine well to form a batter.
 Mix well so that the batter has a pourable consistency.
 Make sure to get rid of any lumps as they form.
-Add the rind and juice of lime to the batter and continue to mix to evenly spread them into the batter.
+Add the rind and juice of a lime to the batter and continue to mix to evenly spread them into the batter.